Check out these tips from a career advisor to make your LinkedIn profile stand out.

 - Ask for advice.
 “Something a lot of students overlook is the Career Advice section on your profile page,” Anthony said.
 Here, you can select a certain industry and topics you’d like to get advice on.
 “Once you sign up, it matches you with a few people you can message and ask to mentor you in that field,” he added.

-For more advice on using LinkedIn or other career-related topics, schedule an appointment with one of the graduate career advisors in the Career Center here.
+For more advice on using LinkedIn or other career-related topics, schedule an appointment with one of the graduate career advisors in the Center for Career Discovery and Development.